How to Choose the Right GPS for Your Boat

 Choosing the Right GPS for Your Boat

 Just like you should test drive a boat before buying, you should also demo a GPS on a boat (and preferably your own).
-If you can, get your hands on a buddies GPS and give it a whirl to see what you like and dislike.
+If you can, get your hands on a buddy's GPS and give it a whirl to see what you like and dislike.

-Be sure that when you test out GPS systems, that it's intuitive to you and that buttons and menus are user-friendly.
+Be sure that when you test out GPS systems, it's intuitive to you and that buttons and menus are user-friendly.

 Purchasing a GPS system can leave you with a bit of sticker shock.
 Just know that since the invention of the global positioning systems, it's saved many lives and prevented countless boating accidents.